Milwaukee, Wisconsin has a lot to offer regarding unique and quirky things to do.

 Beer lovers will want to stay in this beer-themed boutique hotel inside a former Pabst Brewing building.

-Make sure that you take a closer look at the stained glass window of King Gambrinus.
-He is often called the patron saint of beer.
+While there look closely at the stained glass window of King Gambrinus.
+He’s often called the patron saint of beer.

 Sleep With Art at Saint Kate – The Arts Hotel